The Sisterhood (gothic rock band): "This Corrosion" 12 inch EP (spring 1986, unreleased)

-Sounds magazine reported on 20 February 1986 that "a new 12-inch EP called 'This Corrosion' will soon be in the shops, featuring the same line-up but with the addition of a mysterious and so far undisclosed American vocalist."
+Sounds reported on 20 February 1986 that "a new 12-inch EP called 'This Corrosion' will soon be in the shops, featuring the same line-up but with the addition of a mysterious and so far undisclosed American vocalist."
 This 12 inch single even appeared in German music paper adverts as "available soon".

 James Ray: "So during the recording of ['Mexico Sundown Blues'] we made and released 'Giving Ground'.
 We then spent weeks on what was to be the Sisterhood's second single, 'This Corrosion', but Eldritch decided he was going to use it to kickstart the Sisters Mk II."

 Recording took place at Fairview Studios near Hull with in-house engineer John Spence.
 American vocalist Alan Vega, who had made friends with the Sisters of Mercy in 1983, and undertook a solo tour through the UK and Europe during February and March 1986, recorded one version of the song, other vocal takes featuring James Ray and Andrew Eldritch are in existence as well.

 The projected 12 inch EP remained unreleased, instead the song "This Corrosion" in 1987 became the Sisters of Mercy's comeback single.

 Gift album (July 1986)

 In March 1986, the Mission began negotiations with Phonogram Ltd. as WEA Records refused to release any material.
 So the band released the October 1985 demo tape in slightly re-recorded form as an independent single on 9 May 1986.
 The single (its b-side was titled "Wake (RSV)" as a nod to "Giving Ground (RSV)") promptly entered the UK Indie Chart at no. 1.
 WEA Records had to release the Mission from their contract.

 Both Andrew Eldritch and the Mission still had a publishing contract with RCA Records from their days in the Sisters of Mercy.
 A sum of £25,000 for one studio album was payable for the year of 1986 in an Advance against royalties deal, so RCA decided to split up the money to the two concerned parties.

 Eldritch decided to claim the whole sum for himself by being first to compose, produce and release a studio album, much in the same way as he did with the "Giving Ground" single.
-Again he didn't appear as a vocalist, so he could release the album on his own label without having to offer it to WEA Records: "They thought it was great that I called myself the Sisterhood while they still had the Sisters of Mercy, so they didn't have to back me at all.
+Again he did not appear as a vocalist, so he could release the album on his own label without having to offer it to WEA Records: "They thought it was great that I called myself the Sisterhood while they still had the Sisters of Mercy, so they didn't have to back me at all.
 I had to put out the album on Merciful Release, but it gave me free rein."

 Eldritch and Lucas Fox returned to Fairview Studios.
 Merciful Release office manager Boyd Steemson: "Basically, we had some extra tracks around, so Andrew quickly put some songs together."